ptpuyen99/Yelp-Insights-Philly-Eats/README.md

 ### <img width="507" alt="Screenshot 2024-11-07 at 10 32 00 AM" src="https://github.com/user-attachments/assets/17068ea3-3c2f-4dcb-aa5c-2aae13ecb5ee">

 ### <img width="120" alt="Screenshot 2024-11-07 at 10 32 05 AM" src="https://github.com/user-attachments/assets/ebd1f029-32d3-436d-a0a3-3137460b7bf9">
+# Conclusion
+Opening a Chinese restaurant in Philadelphia means entering a competitive market.
+Differentiation, excellent service, and strategic engagement with customers can help a new restaurant succeed.
+With a unique approach or standout qualities, there’s potential to attract and retain a loyal customer base.